The early stages of building an online business are exhilarating and terrifying.

 Another way that you can get this done is by visiting social media sites and forums where your target audience spends their time.

-Here is what I found when I searched a popular dog training forum, for example.
+Here is what I found when I did a search on a popular dog training forum, for example.

 I’ve sorted the posts by views and highlighted some popular topics.